EconForge/econforge.github.io/README.md

 ## Adding Content

 All of the content for this site goes into the `content/` folder.
 Any markdown (extension `.md`) or ReStructuredText (extension `.rst`) file placed in this directory will be included in the website.
 I encourage the use of markdown to write posts, so I will use markdown for all examples here.

+During development, you can test the site by re-creating the output with `make html`, and then launch a local HTTP server with `make serve`).

 ### Post metadata